zipscene/unimodel-fake/README.md

 	let name = results[0].getData().name;
 	// name is 'Ruff'
 });

+Animal.clear(); // Clears out all inserted data
 ```

-All unimodel operations are supported except aggregations.
+All unimodel operations are supported.
 The standard arguments to `find()` are
 also supported (`sort`, `fields`, `skip`, `limit`).